jo-m/dotfiles/README.md

 # Dotfiles (Chezmoi)

-This assumes the system setup as per https://github.com/jo-m/nixos-config/.
+This assumes the system setup as per https://github.com/jo-m/nixos/.
-For stock Ubuntu, see below.
+Stock Ubuntu is also possible, see below.

+## Install

 ```bash
 # Install